apache/flink/docs/dev/python/user-guide/table/10_minutes_to_table_api.zh.md

 Write Queries
 -------------

-### Write Table API Queries
+### Writing Table API Queries

-The `Table` object offers many methods to apply relational operations.
+The `Table` object offers many methods for applying relational operations.
-These methods return a new `Table` object, which represents the result of applying the relational operation on the input `Table`. i.e. you can make a method chaining when using Table API.
+These methods return new `Table` objects representing the result of applying the relational operations on the input `Table`.
-Some relational operations are composed of multiple method calls such as table.groupBy(...).select(), where groupBy(...) specifies a grouping of table, and select(...) the projection on the grouping of table.
+These relational operations may be composed of multiple method calls, such as `table.group_by(...).select(...)`.

-The [Table API]({{ site.baseurl }}/dev/table/tableApi.html) document describes all Table API operations that are supported on streaming and batch tables.
+The [Table API]({{ site.baseurl }}/zh/dev/table/tableApi.html?code_tab=python) documentation describes all Table API operations that are supported on streaming and batch tables.

 The following example shows a simple Table API aggregation query: